secretGeek/today-i-learned-staging/css/dark_mode_css.md

 Copy that out, and paste it into your stylesheet's `@media (prefers-color-scheme: dark)` section.

-Removed the `--darkreader` prefix and everything up to the second `--`, such as `-bg` or `-text`... and what you are left with is a custom dark version of all your variables, e.g.
+Remove the `--darkreader` prefix and everything up to the second `--`, such as `-bg` or `-text`... and what you are left with is a custom dark version of all your variables, e.g.

 	@media (prefers-color-scheme: dark) {
 	:root {
 	        --body-bg: #1f2223;
 	        --body: #c8c3bc;
 	        /* many more darkened color variables here... */ }
 	}

 Boom!
 Done!💥

 If there are any individual colors you aren't happy with, it's easy to tweak them.
-Overall this is much faster and gives a more satisfying result than the manual dark theme designs I've attempted in the past.
+Overall this is much faster and gives a more satisfying result than the manual dark theme re-designs I've attempted in the past.

 ## Source